 - 1. The Campus Behavior Coordinator (CBC) will conduct an investigation into the alleged violation of the Student Code of Conduct. - 2.
 The CBC or other appropriate administrator shall schedule a conference among the campus behavior coordinator or other appropriate administrator, a parent or guardian of the student, the teacher removing the student from class, if any, and the student.
 At the conference, the student is entitled to written or oral notice of the reasons for the removal, an explanation of the basis for the removal, and an opportunity to respond to the reasons for the removal. - 3.
-The CBC or other appropriate administrator will notify the parent or guardian of the student and the student of their findings and recommended/proposed disciplinary removal, if any.
+The CBC or other appropriate administrator will notify the parent or guardian of the student as well as the student of the administrator's findings and the administrator's recommended/proposed disciplinary removal, if any.
 The administrator also will confirm that the recommendation for disciplinary removal is subject to review by the District's Department of Student Affairs and final determination of the student's ARD or Section 504 committee. - 4.
-On the same day that the CBC or other appropriate administrator proposes to remove a student, resulting in a disciplinary change of placement, the CBC or other appropriate administrator will notify the Executive Director, Student Support Services (if the student is eligible for special education) or the Program Manager, Student Support Services who oversees 504 programming (if the student is otherwise qualified under Section 504) of the administrator's decision and forward a copy of all relevant information to same. - 5.
-The CBC must forward to the Executive Director, Student Support Services or Program Manager, Student Support Services, as appropriate, and the Department of Student Affairs the documentation regarding the offense and the CBC's findings and proposed disciplinary removal. - 6.
-The Executive Director, Student Support Services or Program Manager, Student Support Services, will review all information received from the campus related to the disciplinary event, the student's special education and/or 504 file, and contact the campus to provide guidance as it relates to the student's disability, and ARD/504 supports in place for the student, such as a Behavior Intervention Plan, needed staff support, and if IEPs were being implemented.
+On the same day that the CBC or other appropriate administrator proposes to remove a student, resulting in a disciplinary change of placement, the CBC or other appropriate administrator will notify the Director of Special Education (if the student is eligible for special education) or the 504 Coordinator for the District (the "504 Coordinator") (if the student is otherwise qualified under Section 504) of the administrator's decision and forward a copy of all relevant information to same. - 5.
+The CBC must forward to the Director of Special Education or 504 Coordinator, as appropriate, and the Department of Student Affairs the documentation regarding the offense and the CBC's findings and proposed disciplinary removal.